Who We Are

 Lindy’s work as a K-12 school based therapist, and having experienced and parented children through trauma, grief and loss places her in a unique position to empathize and walk in the shoes of children, individuals, and families as they experience similar circumstances.

 Lindy’s leadership roles include service on the Board of Directors at Park University, service on the Counselor Advisory Board at University of Missouri-Kansas City, and at the University of Central Missouri in Warrensburg.
 Lindy was voted Staff Member of the Year at State Fair Community College in 2014 while working as a student success coach in the TRIO program.

 Lindy currently works full time at Clinton High School, as the College/Career Access Counselor.
 Within her current role, she finds great joy and is passionate about helping rural high school students navigate their post-secondary goals, overcome barriers and navigate their own traumatic experiences.

 Lindy has been married to her husband for 24 years.
-They share their sweet Dalton, who now lives in heaven and 3 beautiful, strong daughters and a deeply adored son in law.
+They share their sweet Dalton, who now lives in heaven and 3 beautiful, strong daughters and a deeply adored son in love.
 She feels incredibly blessed to share life with her 2 grand-babies, commonly referred to as her Vitamin K’s.
 Adventures with her family is her favorite way to spend her time.
 Lindy spends her time off volunteering at The Dalton House and traveling.
 Her future plans are to move into a full time role, providing counseling and support services to clients of The Dalton House.
-Currently, she enjoys facilitating the Face to Face Child Loss support group at The Hampton Inn and also facilitates an online Zoom support group.
+Currently, she enjoys facilitating the face to face child loss support group and also facilitates an online zoom support group for those experiencing child loss.

 Neil Keith Johnson